 By Diane Burroughs

-Providing African greys with the best possible diet can pose some challenges if the bird is unaccustomed to a range of bird food items.
-As most owners of these birds know, greys resist change and can become fearful of new items in their environment–including new bird foods.
+But what does that mean to you?
+Providing African grey’s with the best possible diet can pose some challenges if the bird is unaccustomed to a range of fruits, veggies and organic grains.
+As most owners of these birds know, greys resist change and can become fearful of new items in their environment–including new foods.
 Fortunately, most grey owners these days own hand-fed and -raised greys that were produced in captivity, and these birds are more emotionally stable than their wild-caught counterparts.
-This being the case, they were raised eating fresh vegetables, fruits and pelleted diets like Harrisons Bird Food in addition to a sensible portion–if any–of seeds, sprouts and nuts.
+This being the case, they were raised eating fresh vegetables, fruits and pelleted diets like Harrison’s Bird Food in addition to a sensible portion–if any–of seeds, sprouts and nuts.
 Gone are the days of rigid seed-junkie wild-caught African greys that would stubbornly refuse any nutritional, research based pellet bird food diet and only reluctantly eat some other fresh foods.

 A research based parrot pellet like Harrisons Bird Food is ideal as the base of African grey food.
 A selection of fruits and vegetables as well as soaked beans, sprouts and a small portion of calcium-rich seeds and nuts (almonds, hazelnuts, pine nuts, etc.) will provide nutrition and mental stimulation to these highly intelligent birds.

 These are many commercial diets on the market that will serve the African grey owner well.
 Crazy Corn mixes as part of the diet are very nutritious, as are the formulated diets by Harrison’s Bird Diets and supplements by Volkman Bird Foods.

 When feeding a pet African grey, remember the bird’s keen intelligence and appreciation for mental stimulation.
 Consistently feeding a range of nutritious foods is the first step in keeping these birds happy and healthy.

 Comments?
 Let us know about your Grey’s eating habits.